NASA-AMMOS/seq-json-schema/GOVERNANCE.md

 If, at any point, disapproval consensus is achieved, the PMC chair shall note this as a comment with rationale from the PMC on the most recent submission on the topic (either issue or pull request) and close all open issues/pull requests.

-If, at any point, a PMC member(s) dissents from an approval consensus, they are encouraged to document their dissent in appropriate detail as a comment on the relevant submission.
+If, at any point, a PMC member(s) dissents from PMC consensus, they are encouraged to document their dissent in appropriate detail as a comment on the relevant submission.

 ## Acknowledgements